SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing

-\mypara{Effect of choosing the fine-tuning interval} Choosing the right fine-tuning interval is important for \name to obtain the best prediction quality.
+\paragraph*{Effect of choosing the fine-tuning interval} Choosing the right fine-tuning interval is important for \name to obtain the best prediction quality.
 While our fine-tuning speed for \name is fast, updating the model very frequently (e.g. every 10s of seconds) is computationally expensive (as we still use one GPU) and maybe unnecessary.
 In Figure \ref{fig:ft_frequency}, we measure the effect of the fine-tuning interval on the prediction accuracy.
 We see that fine-tuning at intervals of upto 5 minutes has negligible drop in prediction quality for our traces.
 Hence we don't need to use the GPU resource to fine-tune at a very short intervals if the gains are marginal.

-\mypara{Batch size vs prediction quality} We make \name's inference fast enough by predicting the next batch of latency values in order to make the decision in time before the next packet is sent out.
-We don't have to wait till we receive the previous latency as it might be too late.
-Increasing the prediction batch size makes it possible to predict the latency value a few packets earlier and is beneficial.
+\paragraph*{Batch size vs prediction quality} We make \name's inference fast enough by predicting the next batch of latency values in order to make the decision in time before the next packet is sent out.
+We do not want to wait till we receive the previous latency as it might be too late.
+Increasing the prediction batch size makes it possible to predict the latency value a few packets earlier.
 However increasing the batch size comes at the cost of potentially reduced prediction quality.
 In Figure \ref{fig:ft_batch} we measure the prediction F1-score across increasing batch sizes and see that increasing the batch size excessively leads to a drop in prediction quality.
-Across our workloads a batch size of 8, allows for fast inference for ISP link speeds with a minimum drop in quality for our experiments.
+Across our workloads a batch size of 8, allows for fast inference for ISP link speeds with a marginal drop in prediction quality.